RimworldTogether/Guide/src/selfhosting/going-public.md

         echo "GameServer updated to version $latest_tag."
     else
         echo "New version $latest_tag available.
-Automatic update is disabled." echo "To update manually, set 'auto_update' to true or run the script again after updating the 'auto_update' variable." exit 0
+Automatic update is disabled." echo "To update automatically, set 'auto_update' to true or update the server by hand." exit 0
     fi
 fi